Marcia Marcia Marcia: Early life and education

 Lauter grew up in Northport, New York.
-They graduated from the Boston Conservatory at Berklee.
+They (Note: Lauter uses they/them pronouns) graduated from the Boston Conservatory at Berklee.

 Career

 Lauter made their Broadway debut as a vacation swing in Kinky Boots in 2018.
 They joined the national tour of Hello, Dolly!, and played an Angel in the off-Broadway run of Kinky Boots.
-They play Victor and understudy the Emcee in the 2024 Broadway revival of Cabaret.
+They played Victor and understudied the Emcee in the 2024 Broadway revival of Cabaret.

 Lauter's drag persona is Marcia Marcia Marcia.
 She competed on season 15 of RuPaul's Drag Race.
 She was deemed "safe" by judges for a "record-breaking" seven consecutive episodes, and impersonated Tim Gunn for the Snatch Game challenge.
 Marcia Marcia Marcia placed in the bottom two of the stand-up comedy challenge and faced off in a lip-sync contest against Anetra to "Boss Bitch" (2020) by Doja Cat.
 The lip-sync was the season's first to receive one million views on YouTube.
 Joey Nolfi of Entertainment Weekly called the battle "one of the best lip-syncs in Drag Race her-story as the pair grooved, duck-walked, and performed high-flying gymnastics".
 Marcia Marcia Marcia's Instagram following grew by 876 percent while Drag Race aired.

 In 2023, Marcia Marcia Marcia launched the makeup brand Marciax3 Cosmetics.
-She also appeared in the music video for "Elle Woods" by Lagoona Bloo, along with Kerri Colby and Olivia Lux.
+They also appeared in the music video for "Elle Woods" by Lagoona Bloo, along with Kerri Colby and Olivia Lux.